ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S08-scalability/M1-intro/L1-overview/index.md

 ## Conclusion

 These are exciting and very new topics, please be aware that they are considered *very* cutting edge and you should be extremely careful when using them.

+Most of the protocols that are live on mainnet have made some compromises around decentralization and security, and it is important to be aware whether their risk profile matches your risk appetite.
+A good resource for learning more about particular solutions is <a href="l2beat.com" target="_blank"> L2 Beat </a>.
 Also, please know that the documentation changes very regularly and perhaps not perceptibly.
 If you're currently building on a Layer 2 solution, we recommend joining the project's Discord, or wherever the community gathers, and making sure to follow their developer updates.

 Let's dive in!